Scottish Suckler Beef Support Scheme (Mainland and Islands) full guidance

 To be eligible for this scheme you must keep your land in Good Agricultural and Environmental Condition (GAEC) and meet the Statutory Management Requirements (SMRs), one of which covers cattle ID and traceability.

-You can find out more about Cross Compliance below.
+Find out more about Cross Compliance.

 We will check all the animals you claim with the Cattle Tracing System (CTS).

 To check the CTS records for your animals, either visit CTS Online or use the paper statement sent to you by the British Cattle Movement Service (BCMS).

 Each eligible animal must only be claimed once.
 If you duplicate a claim for an animal in the same year or a subsequent year, we will treat this as an over-declaration and apply penalties.

 You can avoid this by checking your claim record each and every time before you claim.

 The Cattle Identification (Scotland) Regulations 2007, as amended, require cattle keepers to keep a herd register of all the animals on each of their County Parish Holding (CPH) locations for 10 years.

 This record must be accurate and up to date, or you may lose payments.